nasermirzaei89/nasermirzaei89.github.io/_posts/2017-03-01-signing-your-work.md

 In Git 1.8.3 and later, `git merge` and `git pull` can be told to inspect and reject when merging a commit that does not carry a trusted GPG signature with the `--verify-signatures` command.

-If you use this option when merging a branch and it contains commits that are not signed and valid, the merge will not work.
+If you use this option when merging a branch, and it contains commits that are not signed and valid, the merge will not work.

 ```
 $ git merge --verify-signatures non-verify